CyclicMaterials/molecule-input/doc/api.md

 #### Return:

-*(Object)* The moleculeInput object.
+*(Object)* The Input object.
 The object has the following structure:

     {
       DOM: Observable,